gewill/SwiftRootNavigationController/README.md

 # SwiftRootNavigationController

+Implicitly make every view controller has its own navigation bar.
+A swift version of [RTRootNavigationController](https://github.com/rickytan/RTRootNavigationController).

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.